High taxation makes 2022 economy bleak — ACCI

 “The Chamber also calls the attention of the government to the issue of high taxation, with its consequent counterproductive effect, as it kills many businesses and deepens the unemployment crisis.

 “We suggest broadening the tax base and reducing the tax rates.
-Increasing level of inflation, high taxes, as high-interest rates contribute to increasing the cost of production.
+The increasing level of inflation, high taxes, and high-interest rates contribute to increasing the cost of production.

 “This has resulted in many businesses not breaking even and many are closing shops.
 The situation is further complicated by insecurity challenges and the exchange rate instability.